 - Use your body and be more active.
 Activity increases endorphins and happiness!

-- Make your home environment as beautiful as you can with good quality furniture and lighting.
+- Make your home environment as beautiful as possible with good-quality furniture and lighting.

 - Simplifying your options reduces the number of decisions you need to make.